Ayush1-jpg/Ecommerce-Sales-SQL-Analysis/README.md

 📊 Project Overview

-This project focuses on analyzing e-commerce sales data using SQL to extract meaningful business insights.
-The analysis helps understand sales performance, customer behavior, and order trends.
+This project analyzes e-commerce sales data using SQL to extract meaningful business insights.
+It focuses on understanding sales performance, customer behavior, and order trends.

 🛠️ Tools Used